Our Experts Predicted the Top Fashion Trends of 2025—Now, They’re All Coming True

 Grasping the 2025 fashion trends starts with reflecting on 2024's.
 While last year didn't entirely snuff out quiet luxury, it put us on a pendulum swing in the opposite direction—and in a fever-pitch pursuit of personal style.

-While it's impossible to know exactly what we'll wear over the coming 12 months, we can make some good educated guesses.
-Here, Marie Claire draws inspiration from the Spring 2025 trends unveiled on last September's runways and consults fashion experts and analysts to uncover what’s next for fashion in 2025.
+While we can't know for sure what we'll wear in the coming months, we can make educated guesses based on fashion's history and recent trends, along with what was presented on the 2025 runways.
+Here, Marie Claire draws inspiration from the Spring 2025 trends unveiled last September, analyzes the best Fall 2025 collections, and consults fashion experts and analysts to uncover what’s next for fashion trends in 2025.

 Sea La Vie